Concerns over COVID-19 prompt postponement of Vancouver Island junior hockey game - Cloverdale Reporter

-A Vancouver Island Junior Hockey League playoff game has been cancelled as a precaution, with league officials citing concern over the ongoing health situation involving COVID-19.
+A Vancouver Island Junior Hockey League playoff game has been postponed as a precaution, with league officials citing concern over the ongoing health situation involving COVID-19.

 Game 1 of the best-of-seven North Division playoff series between the Quality Foods Oceanside Generals and Campbell River Storm was scheduled for tonight (March 10) at Parksville’s Oceanside Place.
 Reports indicate the game has been pushed back to March 14.